dieghernan/dieghernan.github.io/collections/_posts/2022-03-03-insetmaps.md

 <img src="https://dieghernan.github.io/assets/img/blog//20220303_truemap-1.webp" title="plot of chunk 20220303_truemap" alt="plot of chunk 20220303_truemap" width="100%"/>

-I would use a different CRS for each part of Spain.
-In the case of mainland Spain I would use ETRS89 / UTM 30N ([EPSG:25830](https://epsg.io/25830)) and for the Canary Islands I would use REGCAN95 / UTM 28N ([EPSG:4083](https://epsg.io/4083))
+I use a different CRS for each part of Spain.
+In the case of mainland Spain, I use ETRS89 / UTM 30N ([EPSG:25830](https://epsg.io/25830)) and for the Canary Islands I use REGCAN95 / UTM 28N ([EPSG:4083](https://epsg.io/4083)).

 ```r
 main <- regions %>%